sjbylo/container-workshop/07-probes-and-self-healing/README.md

 Select one of the pod's IP addresses.
 And run this command:

 ```
-curl 10.1.5.51:8080/shutdown
+curl 10.1.5.51:8080/fail
 ```
 _Don't forget to replace the IP address with the IP address of your selected pod._

-This will cause the application inside the container to shutdown and become unresponsive.
-After a few seconds, the probe for /vote.html will fail and the container will be automatically restarted inside its pod.
+This will cause the application inside the container to fail and become unresponsive.
+After a few seconds, the probe for /health will fail and the container will be automatically restarted inside its pod.

 To see this in action, run the following: